 Place the filled cake pop mold in the freezer for at least one hour so that the dough balls are nice and firm for coating with chocolate.

-While the cake pops are setting in the freezer, you can melt the chocolate in the meantime.
+While the cake pops are in the freezer, you can melt the chocolate in the meantime.

 Water bath: If you use a water bath for melting, you need two pots of different sizes.
 Fill one pot 3-4 finger-widths with water and place the second, smaller pot in it.
 The second pot should not touch the water!
 Now put the chocolate to be melted into the upper, smaller pot and melt it over moderate heat while stirring over the rising steam.

 Tempering unit: Add the chocolate to be melted to the tempering unit and set it to the appropriate melting temperature.
-White and milk chocolate: 40 °C, dark chocolate 50 °C.
+White and milk chocolate: 40 °C // 104 °F, dark chocolate 50 °C // 122 °F.

-You can start coating as soon as the cooling time is over and the chocolate is at the right temperature (30 °C // 86 °F).
+You can start coating when the cooling time is over and the chocolate is at the right temperature (30 °C // 86 °F).

 Take one Cake Pop at a time out of the silicone mold and dip it into the chocolate, decorating it as desired.
-Then place it in a cake pop stand, glass, styrofoam plate, or empty egg carton to dry.
+Then dry it in a cake pop stand, glass, styrofoam plate, or empty egg carton.

 - Mascarpone - can be replaced with a fat cream cheese or ricotta.
 Cream cheese makes the cake pop not quite as moist.
 Ricotta, on the other hand, makes it very moist.
 If you want to use ricotta, be sure to add extra confectioner's sugar during the final mixing.